 The purpose of this Public Policy Statement is to describe the positions of the National Association of Addiction Treatment Providers (NAATP) relative to issues of law, policy, funding, and regulation that impact the delivery of addiction treatment.
-It is intended to inform the reader and to guide policy advocacy within NAATP and the addiction treatment field.
-The policy positions articulated in this document help fulfill the NAATP mission "to provide leadership, advocacy, training, and member support services to ensure the equitable availability and highest quality of addiction treatment."
-1
+It is intended to inform the reader and to guide policy advocacy within NAATP and the addiction treatment field regarding some of the wide range of issues that impact addiction treatment.

+The policy positions articulated in this document help fulfill the NAATP mission "to provide leadership, advocacy, training, and member support services to ensure the availability and highest quality of addiction treatment."
+Additional information regarding the positions of NAATP can be found in NAATP's Code of Ethics1 and Values Statement2.